About the Journal

 Chief Editor/s Policy

-The Chief Editors Policy are responsible for matters pertaining to policy.
+The Chief Editor is responsible for matters pertaining to policy.
 It includes internal journal policy and procedures, compliance with external policy, quality assurance, managing the relationship with the publisher, and journal development.
 Specific responsibilities include:

 • Internal policy and procedures.
 This includes the day-to-day management of the journal, internal communication, and ensuring other editorial responsibilities are met.